samad-yar-khan/Google-Summer-of-Code/README.md

 This feature allows users to review and merge pull requests inside RocketChat.

-- Pull Request data can be viewed either by using the `/github search` method and finding the pull reuqest or if the pull request number is known, we can simply use the slash command `/github Username/RepositoryName pulls pullNumber`.
+- Pull Request data can be viewed either by using the `/github search` method and finding the pull request or if the pull request number is known, we can simply use the slash command `/github Username/RepositoryName pulls pullNumber`.
 - The pull request file changes, diffs, mergeaibility etc can also be seen.
 - A user can also see all the existing comments on the pull request and add new comments to the pull request directly from Rocket.Chat.
 - While merging any pull request, the user can use any of the three methods - merge, rebase, squash.
 - The user can also add a commit title and commit message while merging the pull request.
-- Inorder to review the code changes, we intigrated a Code Editor component to fuselage and extended the component to be the ui-kit and made it re-usable for Rocket.Chat App developers by intigrating to the Rocket.Chat.Apps-engine.
+- In order to review the code changes, we integrated a Code Editor component to fuselage and extended the component to be the ui-kit and made it reusable for Rocket.Chat App developers by integrating to the Rocket.Chat.Apps-engine.
 This was the most difficult feature and took a lot of research and effort to understand how  Rocket.Chat.App-engine, fuselage, ui-kit and Rocket.Chat interact with each other to render some new ui-block for different Rocket.Chat.Apps.
 - The Documentation including all the details of the Code Editor Integration can be found in the [project wiki](https://github.com/RocketChat/Apps.Github22/wiki/Pull-Request-Reviews--:-Integrating-Code-Editor-with-Syntax-Highlighting).